RBD: 2008–2009: Empezar Desde Cero and Para Olvidarte De Mí

 In April 2008, the group performed at a concert in Brazil's capital city.
 The free concert was held at the city's main park and had 500,000 fans in attendance.
 RBD was said to be the first music act in the history of Slovenia charts to have six different albums in the top ten in the same weekend.
 In August 2008, the 2008 Latin Grammy nominations were announced; the group was nominated for Best Pop Album By a Duo or Group with Vocals for Empezar Desde Cero.
-On August 14, 2008, they released a compilation album of their greatest hits titled RBD The Best Of.
+On 14 August 2008, they released a compilation album of their greatest hits titled RBD The Best Of.

-On August 15, 2008, the group announced through a press release that they would disband in 2009.
-The group's manager, Pedro Damián, explained that although there wasn't any fights among the members, it was best that they should disband for the ones who were already planning different solo activities.
+On 15 August 2008, the group announced through a press release that they would disband in 2009.
+The group's manager, Pedro Damián, explained that although there weren't any fights among the members, it was best that they should disband for the ones who were already planning different solo activities.
 Herrera and Perroni were occupied with their television projects (the former with the TV series Terminales, and the latter as the protagonist of Cuidado Con El Ángel).
 Chávez was in the middle of a tour with the musical Avenue Qs Mexican stage production, and was planning to build his career as a solo artist, actor and producer.
 Anahí managed her own clothing store in Mexico City and began an organization to help those who have eating disorders.
 Dulce María was involved with shooting a film Alguién a visto a Lupita and a variety of projects, such as dubbing a cartoon character in a Mexican film.
 Later, Uckermann starred in the TV show Kdabra, produced by Fox in Colombia.
-On November 25, RBD released Best Of (in Brazil: Hits Em Português; in the United States: Greatest Hits), which was a CD/DVD that features their singles and a DVD with music videos as part of their goodbye.
-A Portuguese version of the album was also released.Para Olvidarte De Mí (2009) was the sixth and final album to be released by the group.
+On 25 November, RBD released Best Of (in Brazil: Hits Em Português; in the United States: Greatest Hits), which was a CD/DVD that features their singles and a DVD with music videos as part of their goodbye.Para Olvidarte De Mí (2009) was the sixth and final album to be released by the group.
 The album is preceded by the only single "Para Olvidarte De Mí".
-On December 2, 2009, the live concert DVD, Tournée do Adeus, recorded in São Paulo was released, containing the group's last show in Brazil.
+On 2 December 2009, the live concert DVD, Tournée do Adeus, recorded in São Paulo was released, containing the group's last show in Brazil.